revathikrishapk/revive-ai/README.md

     B --> C["Guarded Execution"]
 ```

 ## Design Principles

-### 1. AI Does Not Directly Control Money
+**1. AI Does Not Directly Control Money**
-The LLM is responsible for **diagnosis**, not authorization.
+The LLM is responsible for diagnosis, not authorization.
 Deterministic policies govern whether a recovery action is permitted.

-### 2. Fail Safely
+**2. Fail Safely**
-When diagnosis is unavailable, invalid, or uncertain, the system defaults to a **more conservative state** rather than taking a more aggressive action.
+When diagnosis is unavailable, invalid, or uncertain, the system defaults to a more conservative state rather than taking a more aggressive action.

-### 3. Make Every Decision Explainable
+**3. Make Every Decision Explainable**
-Every recovery attempt records the **diagnosis, policy decision, rationale, and execution outcome**, creating an auditable decision trail.
+Every recovery attempt records the diagnosis, policy decision, rationale, and execution outcome, creating an auditable decision trail.

-### 4. Optimize for Economic Recovery
+**4. Optimize for Economic Recovery**
 A technically successful retry is not necessarily a successful recovery.
-Recovery decisions should account for **cost, expected outcome, and business impact**.
+Recovery decisions should account for cost, expected outcome, and business impact.

-### 5. Measure Safety
+**5. Measure Safety**
-Guardrails should be **measurable and testable**, not merely documented.
-The system evaluates safety through metrics such as **policy violations prevented and unsafe actions blocked**.
+Guardrails should be measurable and testable, not merely documented.
+The system evaluates safety through metrics such as policy violations prevented and unsafe actions blocked.

 ## Key Takeaway

 Revive AI doesn't use AI to blindly retry more payments.
 It uses AI to understand why a payment failed, deterministic policy to decide whether recovery is justified, guarded execution to prevent duplicate or unsafe actions, and measurable experiments to quantify the recovery/safety trade-off.